Lewiston, Maine: Geography

-Webster Street neighborhood

-Consisting mostly of suburban mid-income housing, this neighborhood runs between Lisbon and Webster Streets, East Avenue, and Alfred Plourde Parkway.
-Schools that serve this neighborhood are Farwell Elementary, Martel Elementary, Lewiston Middle School, and Lewiston High School.

-Pond Road neighborhood

-This neighborhood is bounded by the triangle formed by Pond Road, Randall Road, and Sabattus Street (Route 126).
-This neighborhood is mostly mid-income suburban residential.
-McMahon Elementary, Lewiston Middle School, and Lewiston High School serve the area.

 Climate

 Lewiston has a humid continental climate, with very significant temperature variation throughout the year.
 Summers are usually short, warm, and humid, while winters tend to be very cold, long, and snowy.
 Lewiston averages 74 in of snow annually, although this number varies greatly from winter to winter.
 Snow tends to be the dominant form of precipitation between late November and late March, although freezing rain, sleet, and rain can also occur in the winter when large low pressure systems track directly over or west of the city.
 Summer in Lewiston typically consists of pleasant temperatures, although high humidity can make the temperature feel more uncomfortable at times.
-Severe summertime storms, such as tornadoes and tropical cyclones are rare, but not unheard of.
+Severe summertime storms, such as tornadoes and tropical cyclones are rare.